-Grounds for annulment of marriages.
+Grounds for annulment of marriage.

-- 73. (1) A party to a marriage may petition the court to annul the marriage on the ground that- - (a) the marriage has not been consummated since its celebration; - (b) at the time of the marriage and without the knowledge of either party, the parties were in a prohibited relationship; - (c) in the case of a monogamous marriage, at the time of the marriage one of the parties was married to another person; - (d) the petitioner's consent was not freely given; - (e) a party to the marriage was absent at the time of the celebration of the marriage; - (f) at the time of the marriage and without the knowledge of the husband, the wife is pregnant and that the husband is not responsible for the pregnancy; or - (g) at the time of the marriage and without the knowledge of the petitioner, the other party suffers recurrent bouts of insanity. - (2) The court shall only grant a decree of annulment if- - (a) the petition is made within one year of the celebration of the marriage; - (b) at the date of the marriage and regarding subsections (1)(b) and (c), the petitioner was ignorant of the facts alleged in the petition; and - (c) the marriage has not been consummated since the petition was made to the court.
+- (a) the marriage has not been consummated since its celebration; - (b) at the time of the marriage and without the knowledge of either party, the parties were in a prohibited relationship; - (c) in the case of a monogamous marriage, at the time of the marriage one of the parties was married to another person; - (d) the petitioner's consent was not freely given; - (e) a party to the marriage was absent at the time of the celebration of the marriage; - (f) at the time of the marriage and without the knowledge of the husband, the wife is pregnant and that the husband is not responsible for the pregnancy; or - (g) at the time of the marriage and without the knowledge of the petitioner, the other party suffers recurrent bouts of insanity. - (2) The court shall only grant a decree of annulment if- - (a) the petition is made within one year of the celebration of the marriage;

+- (b) at the date of the marriage and regarding subsections (1)(b) and (c), the petitioner was ignorant of the facts alleged in the petition; and - (c) the marriage has not been consummated since the petition was made to the court.